Credits to Poly Haven for tree, stone, and iron textures.

 self.lineEditNewFolder.setText(self.new_folder)

 To fulfill the third requirement - and to validate incoming filepaths - I looked at the QLineEdit widget which held the value for the current folder.
-I wanted to handle the resulting value after clicking on the browseBtn, and the resulting value after editing the contents of the QLineEdit widget directly.
+I wanted to handle the resulting value after clicking on the browseBtn to open the file dialog, and the resulting value after editing the contents of the QLineEdit widget directly.
 I decided to:

-3. React whenever self.filepath was set to some value, with a new function named check_filepath()
+2. React whenever self.filepath was set to some value, either through:

 self.lineEditFilepath.editingFinished.connect(self.get_filepath_from_lineedit())